 Gravestones and Headstones serve as memorials to the dead and are made of stone, marble or granite.
-An epitaph may be carved on them and the nscriptions can tell us a little of the history of the families who have lived in the district.
+An epitaph may be carved on them and the inscriptions can tell us a little of the history of the families who have lived in the district.
 RIP stands for the Latin words Requiescat In Pace, meaning 'rest in peace'.
-Their inscriptions can tell us a little of the history of the families who have lived in the district.